-Real estate loans and financial gifts with relatives can be a win-win for both sides, but should always be documented.
-National Family Mortgage ® helps minimize the legal and federal tax consequences that can occur when family real estate loans and financial gifts are handled informally – or not documented at all.
+Real estate loans and financial gifts with relatives can be a win-win for both sides, but should be documented properly.
+National Family Mortgage ® helps minimize the legal and federal tax consequences that can occur when family real estate loans and financial gifts are documented improperly – or not documented at all.

-We want to help Lenders make loans that they feel good about, that prevent legal and tax problems, and protect family relationships.
-We want to help Borrowers fund their dreams and stay on track with payments.
+We want to help Lenders make loans that they feel good about, that prevents tax problems, and protects family relationships.
+We want to help Borrowers fund their dreams and and enjoy their retirement.
 Our goal is to make family mortgage lending and borrowing safe, easy, secure, and successful.